Sonatype CLM for Maven

 serverUrl of the IQ Server to be contacted for the evaluation, the

-applicationId used to identify the application in the IQ server to evaluate against and the
+applicationId used to identify the application in Lifecycle to evaluate against and the

 stage configuration to use for the evaluation.